top of page

 What is a hereditary brain aneurysm?

-In most cases, brain aneurysms are not hereditary, and there is generally only a single case in a family.
+Most brain aneurysms happen at random, called sporadic aneurysms, with generally only a single case in a family.
 Occasionally, however, an individual with a brain aneurysm will have other close family members who have also had brain aneurysms.
+Research indicates that 1 in 8 people who have an aneurysm has the familial or hereditary condition.

 When two or more first-degree relatives (parent, child, or sibling) have proven brain aneurysms, people can be given the diagnosis of ‘familial aneurysm syndrome’, and close family members may be referred for further investigations and screenings.
 In the medical community, these are often referred to as familial aneurysms.

-What’s the latest NHS advice if I think I may be at risk?
+What’s the latest NHS advice if I think I may be at risk of a hereditary brain aneurysm?

-There is limited information and guidance on the NHS website about familial disease.
-For information, including details about how brain aneurysms are diagnosed and treated, please follow this link.
+There is limited information and guidance on the NHS website about screening for the hereditary (familial) disease.
+There is more information about how brain aneurysms are diagnosed and treated.

 NHS Lothian has produced a useful guide for people considering screening for brain aneurysms.
 To download a pdf of the guide, visit this link: information for adults considering screening for brain aneurysm.pdf (nhslothian.scot)